jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add multiple spawns to the spawner, delayed slightly

 # Nice to have
+- Add more shit to the meat randomizer

 - Make the vent break open
 	- Change script to work off a signal / trigger
 	- Figure out a sound to play